K-CUR/PDA_static_-_dynamic_testing/part_1_docs/testing_task_1.md

     return card2

+# Lines 1 to 4: need to be indented one tab.
 # Line 2: total not defined.
 Should be total = x, x being a value
-# Line 3: indentation before return needs to be removed
 # Line 5: total is an integer so need to convert it to string to add it to
 #         concatenate it to a string.
+# Line 5: space needed before closing quotation marks

 def cards_total(self, cards):
   total
   for card in cards: